Organization-Wide Policies

 - •An enable/disable toggle for instant control

-- •Type-specific settings (target file size, retention period, strategy, etc.)
+- •Type-specific settings (retention period, minimum snapshots, age threshold, etc.)

 When enabled, LakeOps executes the policy on the configured cron schedule.
 You can also trigger any policy manually at any time.